 If the player deems his ball to be unplayable, he must:

-1. Proceed of Rule 21-1 by playing a ball as near as possible to the spot from which the original ball was last played (see Rule 17-3); or
+Proceed under the stroke-and-distance provision of Rule 21-1 by playing a ball as near as possible to the spot from which the original ball was last played (see Rule 17-3); or

-2. Take standard relief using the location of the ball as the reference point for such relief.
+Take standard reliefunder penalty of one stroke using the location of the ball as the reference point for such relief.
 If the ball lay in the bunker, the player must place the ball in the bunker.

 PENALTY FOR BREACH OF RULE: